 We are part of the Institut français worldwide network promoting French language and culture and encouraging cross-cultural exchange and cultural diversity.

 At the heart of the Institut français’ mission is the teaching of the French language.
-The language centre, which attracts 7000 students every year, offers traditional language courses as well as business French and courses on various aspects of French culture and current affairs.
+The Language Centre, which attracts 7000 students every year, offers traditional language courses as well as business French and courses on various aspects of French culture and current affairs.
 The Institut also collaborates with schools in the UK on educational cooperation programmes to promote French language learning and organise teacher training, so that French can remain the UK’s top choice for foreign language study.

 Audiences at the Institut can keep up to date with the latest French thinking and the most recent publications in French and English translation thanks to its extensive programme of talks, seminars and book launches.
 Visitors can also take part in debates with speakers from both sides of the Channel meeting regularly to discuss a wide variety of topics.

-The Institut français presents each year a phenomenal range of festivals, either organised by the Institut itself (BD & Comics Passion, Totally Serialized, South Ken Kids Festival, My Night with Philosophers) or by external curators and organisations (French Film Festival, London Film Festival, European Documentary Festival, Spanish Film Festival, Italian Film Festival, etc.)
+The Institut français presents each year a broad range of festivals, either organised by the Institut itself (Totally Serialized, South Ken Kids Festival, It’s All About Piano) or by external curators and organisations (French Film Festival, London Film Festival, Spanish Film Festival, Italian Film Festival, etc.)